-Ryan International murder: Haryana minister told us not to demand CBI probe, says Pradyuman's father
+Ryan International murder: Haryana minister told us not to seek CBI probe, says Class 2 student's father - Firstpost

 Gurugram: A day before Haryana Chief Minister Manohar Lal Khattar announced a CBI probe into the murder of a Class 2 student in Gurugram, Haryana cabinet minister Rao Narbir Singh told the family not to demand a CBI probe, the boy's father said on Tuesday.

-On 14 September, Narbir Singh visited the house of seven-year-old Pradhuman Thakur, who was murdered in the Ryan International School on 8 September, and spoke strongly against a probe by the Central Bureau of Investigation (CBI), father Barun Chandra Thakur said.
+On 14 September, Narbir Singh visited the house of seven-year-old boy, who was murdered in the Ryan International School on 8 September, and spoke strongly against a probe by the Central Bureau of Investigation (CBI), father Barun Chandra Thakur said.

 The father told IANS in Gurugram that the PWD, Forest and Civil Aviation Minister reached their house in Maruti Kunj on Sohna Road and told him not to demand an investigation by the CBI into the murder.